Basic Usage

 const url =

-window.location.host.indexOf("localhost") === 0
+window.location.host.indexOf('localhost') === 0

-? "http://localhost:7777"
+? 'http://localhost:7777'

 : `${window.location.protocol}//${window.location.host}`;

-configureSyncEngine({
+await configureSyncEngine({

 url,